valentinitnelav/plotbiomes/README.md

 The original graph is Figure 5.5 in *Ricklefs, R. E. (2008), The economy of nature.
 W. H. Freeman and Company.* (Chapter 5, Biological Communities, The biome concept).
 The figure was processed and brought into an R friendly format.
 Details are given in [Whittaker\_biomes\_dataset](https://rawgit.com/valentinitnelav/plotbiomes/master/html/Whittaker_biomes_dataset.html) document.

-Plotting Whittaker' biomes was also addressed in [BIOMEplot](https://github.com/kunstler/BIOMEplot) by Georges Kunstler.
+Plotting Whittaker' biomes was also addressed in [BIOMEplot](https://github.com/kunstler/BIOMEplot) package by Georges Kunstler and in [ggbiome](https://github.com/guillembagaria/ggbiome) package by Guillem Bagaria, Victor Granda and Georges Kunstler.

 ## Installation